Canadians’ number-one music streamer is YouTube: study

 But most generations are reporting far more hours of streaming than before.

 Gen Z has seen the biggest rise in consumption of audio streaming over the last two years, moving to 12.8 hours from six.
-Gen X has also risen to 6.4 hours to 5.6 hours per week, younger boomers (50 to 58) have climbed to 5.9 from 4.8 hours per week, older boomers (56 to 69) to 4.1 from 3.5 and Canadians over 70 to 3.7 from 2.6 hours per week.
-The only generation to consume slightly less is the X generation, to 9.1 from 9.4 hours per week.
+Gen X has also risen to 6.5 hours from 5.6 hours per week, younger boomers (50 to 59) have climbed to 5.9 from 4.8 hours per week, older boomers (56 to 69) to 4.1 from 3.5 and Canadians over 70 to 3.7 from 2.6 hours per week.
+The only generation to consume slightly less is Gen Y, to 9.2 from 9.4 hours per week.

 Perhaps the most popular way to stream audio online isn’t through a dedicated audio streamer at all.
 Of all Anglophones surveyed, 55% use YouTube (53% at the last survey).